Access My Alumni Email 2011:

 Do I need to sign up?

 Yes.
-If you graduated in or before 2011, click the SIGN UP button above to choose your alumni username and register for an account.
+If you graduated in or before 2011, fill out this form to apply for an alumni email.
 You’ll need to provide a secondary email address (so we can contact you with your account approval) and your student or alumni number (so we can verify your eligibility as a U of T graduate).

 How do I find my alumni number?